Envitia/maplink-docs/pages/support/install-and-upgrade.md

 To ensure that your application runtime loads the desired MapLink Pro library versions, update the value of the *LD_LIBRARY_PATH* environment variable to point to the desired MapLink Pro version's *lib64* directory.

-## Upgrading to MapLink 11.1 on Linux
+## Upgrading to MapLink 11.1 and above on Linux

 - MapLink Pro's build dependencies, [including the compilers and frameworks used to build the product](./platform-support.md#maplink-111-compilers), have been updated to ensure security and reliability and to facilitate future development.
 You will need to update your environment and application accordingly. **Your application must be updated with the binaries included in the *redist64* folder of your MapLink Pro distribution package.**
 - MapLink Pro no longer includes 32-bit libraries.
 You will need to update your environment and application to a 64-bit architecture.